Pennsylvania Trout Stamp Cost: Permits, Prices, and Who Needs One

 Are Digital Copies of the Stamp Accepted During Patrol Checks?

-Yes — you can present digital acceptance evidence during patrol checks; officers typically accept electronic stamps if they meet patrol regulations, display date/ID clearly, and originate from the official issuing system, though offline access issues can complicate verification.
+Yes.
+Officers typically accept electronic stamps if they display the date and ID clearly and come from the official issuing system.
+Keep in mind that offline access issues can sometimes complicate on-the-water verification.

 Is the Stamp Transferable Between Family Members?